Skip to main content

 Creating a New Productivity Profile

 Click the New Profile button near the top-right corner of the Productivity > Profiles screen.
-A pop-up window will open:
+A panel will open on the right side of the screen.

 1. Give the profile a name.